25 short devotionals created from antiphons and a short family service for lighting the Advent candles at home.

 An antiphon is the brief snippet of a psalm recited or chanted as a refrain at the beginning and/or end of a psalm or canticle.
 Antiphons were in use by the 5th c and are still in use during the services of daily prayer.
 The practice comes from the Jewish tradition of the congregation reciting, chanting or singing together, the word referring to call and response-type singing.

 In the Anglican tradition, we are most used to the Greater Antiphons of Advent, what you might hear called the O Antiphons, recited during the last 7 days of Advent.
-The attached document includes the Greater Antiphons as well as ones I chose for the first 3 weeks of Advent.
+This Google Folder includes the Greater Antiphons as well as ones I chose for the first 3 weeks of Advent.
+Everything is available in Spanish & English.

 My hope is that the short liturgy and learning these ancient prayers helps connect congregants with the sacramental and scriptural experience of Advent in a uniquely Episcopal way.
 Part of the goal is not just discipleship during the season of Advent but also a sense of Episcopal identity.